onqtam/headjack/src/topics.md

 @SaveToNotion
 https://twitter.com/MaficoNFT/status/1591510117094428678

+REACTION with a comment/note - still structured data, but with added expressiveness

 Let's take 2 sides of a debate around vaccines - Brett Weinstein & Scott Adams.
 It is impossible for someone to quickly see where they've been on the debate throughout time without pouring hundreds of hours sifting through old tweets & watching endless podcasts & episodes.
 Their opinions should have been codified with structured data & logged in a time-series.